post-kerbin-mining-corporation/DynamicBatteryStorage/README.md

 * **FissionGenerator** (Near Future Electrical)
 * **FissionFlowRadiator** (Near Future Electrical)

-Adding support for your mod is not difficult - contact me if you wish to do so
+Adding support for your mod is not difficult - contact me if you wish to do so and we can figure it out.

 ## Installation